z-dp/springsource/spring-framework/samples/petclinic/readme.txt

 Note on enabling Log4J:
 - Log4J is disabled by default, due to JBoss issues
 - drop a log4j.jar into the deployed "WEB-INF/lib" directory
-- uncomment the root category in "WEB-INF/classes/log4j.properties"
+- rename "WEB-INF/classes/log4j.properties.rename" to "log4j.properties"
 - uncomment the Log4J listener in "WEB-INF/web.xml"

+Additional documentation can be found in the file "petclinic.html" which is in the "war/html" directory.
+This file is available in the running application through the "Tutorial" link.